 Feria de Jerez is one of the most joyful events in Spain.

 It is originally called Feria de Caballo (the Horse Fair), but since it’s held in Jerez de la Frontera, it’s popularly called Feria de Jerez (the Fair of Jerez).

 Feria de Jerez has often been voted the best feria in Andalusia.

 The event traces back to the medieval ages when Andalusian farmers gathered in Jerez to sell their beautiful Andalusian horses.
-During the fair a small village with public restaurants and bars (casetas) was made and where people celebrated the deals with flamenco songs and dance, and plenty of food and drinks (most notably, sherry from Jerez) …
+During the fair, a small village with public restaurants and bars (casetas) was made where people celebrated the deals with flamenco songs and dance, and plenty of food and drinks (most notably, sherry from Jerez) …

-Since then, Feria de Jerez is the celebration of Andalusian horses, flamenco, and Sherry wine.
+Since then, Feria de Jerez has been the celebration of Andalusian horses, flamenco, and Sherry wine.

 Attending Feria de Jerez is one of the most authentic experiences in Spain to go for.

-It is traditionally held in the González Hontoria park in Jerez.
-The next Horse Fair will be held in Jerez de la Frontera from the 6th to the 13th of May 2023.
+It is traditionally held in the González Hontoria Park in Jerez.
+The next Horse Fair will be held in Jerez de la Frontera from May 4-11, 2024.

 9. WITNESS HOLY WEEK IN SPAIN